Bluesky: Features

 Moderation in Bluesky is similarly customizable by end users, allowing the creation and usage of custom services with their own policies and labelling mechanisms that differ from Bluesky's official moderation service.
 Such services can label posts to alert the user, or hide the post entirely.
-These services can facilitate the creation of novel ways to use Bluesky, such as blocking posts containing generative artificial intelligence, or labelling politicians who have accepted contributions.
+These services can facilitate the creation of novel ways to use Bluesky, such as labelling politicians who have accepted contributions.
 Users can also create custom moderation lists that allow others to mute or block the accounts contained within the list, although the system can be abused.
 Bluesky open-sourced its in-house moderation software called "Ozone" in March 2024 for these services.

-Direct messaging (DMs) was introduced in May 2024 and allows users to send messages containing text (and to react to them with emoji) to each other.
+Direct messaging (DMing) was introduced in May 2024, allowing users to send text messages to each other and to react to them with emojis.

 Bluesky introduced "anti-toxicity" features in August 2024, allowing users to "detach" quote posts from their original post and to hide replies to a user's post.
 Bluesky also promised the addition of a Community Notes-like feature.

 In December 2024, Bluesky introduced a "Trending Topics" feature in beta.
-Similar to Twitter and Threads' trending features, this allows users to see words or phrases that are currently popular.
+Similar to X and Threads' trending features, this allows users to see words or phrases that are currently popular.
 It was updated as part of the new "Explore" feature in April 2025 to have a more prominent design, and the overall feature also shows suggested accounts, starter packs, and trending feeds.

 On March 10, 2025, Bluesky added support for 3 minute long videos, and more spam filters for DMs.

 On April 21, 2025, Bluesky added a support system for account verification.
-Bluesky proactively verifies "notable" accounts in a manner similar to Meta or pre-Musk Twitter, but goes further in also enabling selected "Trusted Verifiers" to verify other accounts.
+Bluesky proactively verifies "notable" accounts in a manner similar to Meta or pre-2022 Twitter, but goes further in also enabling selected "Trusted Verifiers" to verify other accounts.
 Trusted Verifiers have a scalloped blue checkmark next to their name, and verified accounts have a circular blue checkmark.
 At launch, Bluesky itself, Wired, The New York Times, and The Athletic were among the initial batch of trusted verifiers.

 In July 2025, Bluesky launched an opt-in push notifications feature, allowing users to get notified about new posts by particular accounts.
 The company's announcement featured The Athletic as an example, according to Nieman Lab a reflection of "sports [being] not just a top priority but the top priority" for Bluesky.

+In January 2026, Bluesky rolled out a "Live Now" beta feature to all users, that allows users to add a badge for a fixed amount of time on their profile picture to show when a user is live on Twitch.

+In February 2026, Bluesky introduced a feature to allow users to save posts as drafts.